FOGO cartoon banner

 Businesses that pay the standard City waste charge for kerbside collection will move to the three-bin kerbside collection system.

-The only exemption provided is for residents who have a medical condition that creates a large amount of general waste.
-They are eligible for receiving a new 240L red lid bin at rollout.
+The only exemption provided is for residents with a medical condition that creates a large amount of general waste.
+They are eligible to receive a new 240L red lid bin at rollout.

-You will need to complete a Exceptional Circumstances Bin Service Application Form and have it signed by your general practitioner or medical specialist.
+You must complete an Exceptional Circumstances Bin Service Application Form and have it signed by your general practitioner or medical specialist.

 Yes, you will be included in the FOGO rollout.